AvramRobert/halfling/README.md

 #### Asynchronous composition
 The way tasks are meant to be executed, however, is asynchronously.
-In comparison to synchronous execution, tasks executed asynchronously maintain their composability, as they return new tasks instead of direct results:
+In comparison to synchronous execution, tasks executed asynchronously maintain their task composability, as they return new tasks instead of direct results:
 ```Clojure
 > (def crucial-math (-> (t/task (+ 1 1))
                         (t/then #(t/task (inc %)))